A categorification of acyclic principal coefficient cluster algebras: Coefficient systems and cluster categories

-We adopt the word `polarised', referring to the partitioning of the frozen variables into two `flavours', to differentiate this coefficient system from the `double principal coefficients' studied by Rupel--Stella--Williams \cite{rupelgeneralized}.
+We adopt the word `polarised', referring to the partitioning of the frozen variables into two sets, to differentiate this coefficient system from the double principal coefficients studied by Rupel--Stella--Williams \cite{rupelgeneralized}.
 Since one encounters the same issues categorifying cluster algebras with double principal coefficients as in the case of ordinary principal coefficients, namely that no categorification may have enough injective objects, our preference here is for the polarised version.

-\begin{rem} Like the double principal coefficient cluster algebras of \cite{rupelgeneralized}, the cluster algebra $\pprinclust{Q}$ associated to a Dynkin quiver $Q$ may (after inverting frozen variables) be realised as the coordinate ring of a double Bruhat cell, as we now briefly explain.

-Let $G$ be a simple connected complex Lie group of type $\Delta$.
-After choosing a Borel subgroup and maximal torus, one may associate the \emph{double Bruhat cell} $G^{u,v}$ to any pair $u,v\in W$, as in \cite{fomindouble}.
-Analogous to the classical Bruhat decomposition, $G$ is then expressible as the disjoint union

-Berenstein--Fomin--Zelevinsky have shown that each coordinate ring $\CC[G^{u,v}]$ has the structure of an upper cluster algebra \cite[Thm.~2.10]{berensteincluster3} with invertible coefficients.
-In fact, by work of Goodearl and Yakimov \cite{goodearlberenstein}, the word `upper' can be dropped.

-Assume $Q$ is an orientation of a simply-laced Dynkin diagram $\Delta$ with vertex set $\{1,\dotsc,n\}$.
-Quivers with underlying graph $\Delta$ are in bijection with Coxeter elements of the Weyl group $W$ of $\Delta$ as follows.
-Let $s_1,\dotsc,s_n$ be the simple reflections generating $W$, and let $i_1,\dotsc,i_n$ be an ordering of $Q_0=\{1,\dotsc,n\}$ such that $i_j<i_k$ whenever there is an arrow from $j$ to $k$.
-Such an ordering is not unique, but any two determine the same Coxeter element $c=s_{i_1}\dotsm s_{i_n}$ of the Weyl group, and every Coxeter element arises in this way from a unique orientation of $Q$.

-In the case of the double Bruhat cell $G^{c,c}$ associated to a Coxeter element $c$, the algebra $\CC[G^{c,c}]$ is isomorphic to the cluster algebra with (inverted) polarised principal coefficients associated to the orientation $Q$ of $\Delta$ determined by $c$, cf.\ \cite[Thm.~2.13]{rupelgeneralized}.
-(In this case we do not need the results of \cite{goodearlberenstein} to know that the cluster algebra coincides with the upper cluster algebra, since this follows instead from acyclicity of $Q$.)
-Our general results can thus be exploited to construct a Frobenius categorification of this cluster algebra. \end{rem}

-As discussed in the introduction, we will construct a categorification of $\pprinclust{Q}$ using methodology introduced by the author in \cite{presslandinternally}.
+As discussed in the introduction, we will construct a categorification of $\pprinclust{Q}$ using methodology introduced by the author in \cite{Pressland-iCY}.
 We now recall the key definitions and results needed to explain this construction.
-Write $\dcat{A}$ for the derived category of an algebra $A$, and $\env{A}=A\tens_\KK A^{\op}$ for its enveloping algebra, modules of which are precisely $A$-bimodules.
-We denote by $\per{A}$ the perfect derived category of $A$, i.e.\ the thick subcategory of $\dcat{A}$ generated by $A$, and write $\rhom{A}=\RHom_{\env{A}}(A,\env{A})$.
+Given a $\KK$-algebra $A$, we write $\dcat(A)$ for its derived category and $\env{A}=A\tensor_\KK A^{\op}$ for its enveloping algebra, modules of which are precisely $A$-bimodules.
+We denote by $\per{A}$ the perfect derived category of $A$, i.e.\ the thick subcategory of $\dcat(A)$ generated by $A$, and write $\rhom{A}=\RHom_{\env{A}}(A,\env{A})$.